ff13dfly/Anchor/docker/README.md

 - The image do not include bash in it, so any try to login and run the bash will fail.

 - If you are newer to docker, please check the install details here [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).
 Easy way is here [https://docs.docker.com/engine/install/centos/#install-using-the-convenience-script](https://docs.docker.com/engine/install/centos/#install-using-the-convenience-script), and magic single command here `curl -fsSL https://get.docker.com/ | sh`.

+- If you are building the image via virtual machine, please pay attention to the harddisk limitation.
+The exhaustion of harddisk will cause compilation failure.